human-writes/aio/README.md

 written as is and not interpreted.

 CodeWriter supports code highlighting thanks to HighlightJS library integration.
-All resources of the HighlightJS library are requested inside the webcomponent, so you do not have to worry about them.
+All resources of the HighlightJS library are requested inside the web component, so you do not have to worry about them.

 The writing speed depends on the delay between two charaters plus the process time to determine the character to display.
 The delay is 60 milliseconds by default.